Spinal Manipulation: What You Need To Know

 - Ask about the chiropractor’s education and licensure.

-- Tell the chiropractor about all of your medical conditions.
+- Tell the chiropractor about your health history, including medical conditions.

 - Ask if the chiropractor has specialized training or experience treating your condition.

 - Ask about how many sessions you’ll need and typical out-of-pocket costs and insurance coverage.
-(Medicare Part B covers manual manipulation of the spine if it is determined to be medically necessary.)
-For more information, see NCCIH’s fact sheet Paying for Complementary and Integrative Health Approaches.
+For more information, see NCCIH’s fact sheet Paying for Complementary and Integrative Health Approaches

 - Tell the chiropractor about any medications (prescription or over-the-counter) and dietary supplements you take.
 If the chiropractor suggests a dietary supplement, ask about potential interactions with your medications or other supplements.